Finding Purpose In Your Marital Relationship

 For many people, marriage is, at least in part, go into for love and companionship.
 It's something that you do because you want to be a part of your partner's life, and you want your partner to be part of yours.

 You need to know whether the primary reasons for your marriage are found in love and companionship, other benefits, or some combination of the two.
 Usually, it's the last one.
-People get married out of love and then find that it's much easier - and more enjoyable - to get by on two incomes, to share responsibilities, and raise a family with a partner.

-Further, these ways often change as the relationship and its members change.
+Further, these ways often change as the relationship and its participants change.
 For example, many couples find that sex plays less of a role in their marriage as they get older.
 Some couples may look for new excitement by inviting others into their sex lives, and others may find that this kind of lifestyle only makes them appreciate being with their marital partner more.

 Finding Your Purpose

 Because the purpose of your marital relationship is to have a teammate who helps you in reaching your own goals, you need to know what your purpose is for your spouse to support you in that.
 And support for life goals is an important purpose for marriage to serve.
 Yes, other friends and family can also offer support as you reach for your goals, but your spouse is usually the person who is with you the most.
-For most of us, there are also things that we can tell our spouses that we wouldn't want to share with other friends and family members.

 Talking To Your Partner

 If you are worried about what your partner will think of you, don't be.
 Your partner should be there to support you, especially if you are worried about the relationship.
 Further, most people go through this kind of phase at least once in their relationship.
 Like we said above, relationships grow and change, and the people in them grow and change.
-Wanting to understand and define your marital relationship doesn't mean that you are doing something wrong or even that there is something wrong with your relationship.
+Wanting to understand and define your marital relationship doesn't mean that you are doing something wrong or something wrong with your relationship.

 What To Do Next